-Let’s see what the law has to say of the matter.
+Let’s see what the law has to say about the matter.

 What is recorded here is a historical lesson that is to teach honor in marriage.
 Men are to love their wives with due consideration.
 Our spouses aren’t a possession to be commanded and ordered.
 We put their needs above ours.

-The wrong perpetrated on the king was a result of his own bad decision.
-Yet… By his decisions a new law would be made.
+The wrong perpetrated on the king was as a result of his own bad decision.
+Yet… By his decisions, a new law would be made.

 It’s like the law for drinking, people are permitted licentious behavior.
 More license is added.
-Remember the laws of Persia cannot be rescinded not even be decree of the king.
+Remember the laws of Persia cannot be rescinded not even by a decree of the king.

 The decrees of the king were promulgated throughout the kingdom.
 The kingdom was vast and the resources needed to govern were considerable.
 The decrees would be translated into the written language of every person.
 This method will be repeated in the book of Esther.